GUNDAANUTEJ/pm-s03-g05-project/README.md

 ## Our Project
 * Digital online Gaming Connect.
 * Here in this platform people from different locations can connect and communicate for online gaming purpose.
 Also can create groups as per requirement.
+It is an user friendly application.

 ## Our Team
 Product Owner: